grzm/awyeah-api/docs/porting-decisions.markdown

 That's not a very pretty solution, however, having to set a system property at the command line.

-The solution I've arrived at is to drop "host" from the headers in the http-client itself and not set it.
+The solution I've arrived at is to drop `host` from the headers in the http-client itself and not set it.
 The `java.net.http.HttpRequest` builder sets the host from the value in the URI, which is the value we want anyway.
 The `com.grzm.awyeah.client/Client` instance builds a